 If you’re looking for a perfect dinner party dessert that doubles as a conversation starter, this mini pumpkin brûlée fits the bill like no other dish.
-This vegan dessert is both gorgeous and delicious!
+This vegan dessert is scrappy, gorgeous, and delicious!

 mini pumpkin brulee

-With 150+ amazing vegan recipes accompanied by a helpful ingredient infographic, you’ll learn how to utilize food scraps, raid your kitchen at the end of the week, and preserve produce.
+Curious about low-waste cooking?
+Learn how to utilize food scraps, raid your kitchen at the end of the week, and preserve produce with PlantYou Scrappy Cooking.

 Why You’ll Love This Recipe